 What Is CSAT and How Do You Measure It?

-CSAT is short for Customer Satisfaction which a is a commonly used key performance indicator to tracks how satisfied customers are with your organization’s products and/or services.
+CSAT is short for Customer Satisfaction, which is a commonly-used key performance indicator used to track how satisfied customers are with your organization’s products and/or services.

 How Is CSAT Measured?

 CSAT is measured by one or more variations of this question that usually appears at the end of a customer feedback survey:

 “How would you rate your overall satisfaction with the [goods/service] you received?”

 Respondents use the following 1 to 5 scale:

 1. Very unsatisfied